 I hope you all had a relaxing and refreshing time over the Christmas and New Year period.
-The GCPHN team are already hard at work for the 2019 year and have some exciting opportunities coming up targeted at Gold Coast health professionals, including a GP Trainer Workshop
+The GCPHN team are already hard at work for the 2019 year and have some exciting opportunities coming up targeted at Gold Coast health professionals, including a GP Trainer Workshop, a Wound Management workshop for nurses and a Spirometry Training Course.

 We are also inviting general practitioners (GPs), practice nurses and practice managers to participate in the Advance Project